blazej-bucha/charm/docs/src/definitions.rst

   * ``nlat`` spherical radii over a single grid meridian.

   The grid has in total ``nlat * nlon`` points.
-The spherical radius ``r`` may vary with the latitude, but is implicitly consider as constant in the longitudinal direction (hence the ``nlat`` number of radii).
+The spherical radius ``r`` may vary with the latitude, but is implicitly considered to be constant in the longitudinal direction (hence the ``nlat`` number of radii).

   CHarm does not store all ``nlat * nlon`` grid coordinates, but only the grid